Rabothytta i kveldssol på sensommeren Simon Fossheim / Visit Helgeland

 The completion of Rabothytta in August 2014 enabled the Norwegian Trekking Association (DNT) to offer more comprehensive accommodation as well as a great trail network to hikers exploring the majestic Okstindan mountains.
 The cabin accommodates 30 overnight guests.
 Rabothytta is perfectly situated for visitors in winter as well as summer.

-From the closest road, a summer hike takes approximately 1.5 hours, through beautiful mountain terrain.
+From the closest road, a summer hike takes approximately 1.5 hours if you keep a good hiking pace, but it will take you longer if you’re hiking with kids or if you keep a more leisurely pace.
+The hike goes through beautiful mountain terrain, so it’s worth taking your time here.
 In the winter, cross-country skiers should allow about three hours for the trip up to the cabin.

 Booking for Rabothytta cabin